JOB TITLE: Baker

 - 1 year or more of commercial baking experience.

 - Knowledge of standardized recipe development.

-This is a school year position that will work during the academic year and be off over the break periods and summer months.
+This is a school year position that will work during the academic year and be off during the summer months.
 Schedule posted weekly.
-Typical shift: Monday- Friday 4:00 a.m.-12:30 p.m.
+Typical shift: Monday- Friday 3:00 a.m.-11:30 a.m.

 Employee must be able to lift 30-50# on a frequent basis.
 Constant standing/walking with frequent bending and stooping must be done to perform job tasks.

 The minimum starting salary is $15.20 per hour.
 Night and weekend differential can apply to this position.

 -Night Differential (45 cents) - additional pay for all hours worked on a regularly scheduled shift during the period between 6:00 p.m. and 6:00 a.m.

 -Weekend Differential (60 cents) - additional pay for all hours worked between 12:01 a.m. on Saturday and 12:00 Midnight Sunday.